-The output register shifted out through the SO pin is previously addressed by bits D13, D2, D1, and D0 of the STATR_s SI register.
-Table 13 gives the functional assignment (OD15:OD0) of each of the thirteen SO register bits, preceded by the address of the SI STATR s required to address it.
+The output register that will be shifted out through the SO pin is previously addressed by bits D13, D2, D1, and D0 of the STATR_s SI register.
+Table 12 gives the functional assignment (OD15:OD0) of each of the thirteen SO register bits, preceded by the address of the SI STATR_s required to address it.

-- Bit OD15 (MSB) reports the state of the watchdog bit from the previously clocked-in SPI message. - · Bit OD14 (PF, active 1) reports an eventual parity error on the previously transferred SI register contents. - Bits OD13:OD10 echo the state of bits D13, D2, D1, and D0 (SOA3:SOA0) of the previously received SI word. - Bit OD9: Normal mode (NM) reports the device state.
-In Normal Mode, NM = 1. - Bits OD8: OD0 are the contents of the selected SO register (addressed by bit D13 and bits D2: D0 of the previous SI STATR register).
+- Bit OD15 (MSB) reports the state of the watchdog bit from the previously clocked-in SPI message. - Bit OD14 (PF, active 1) reports an eventual parity error on the previously transferred SI register contents. - Bits OD13:OD10 echo the state of bits D13, D2, D1, and D0 (SOA3:SOA0) of the previously received SI word. - Bit OD9: Normal mode (NM) reports the device state.
+In Normal Mode, NM = 1. - Bits OD8:OD0 are the contents of the selected SO

-Previous address $SOA_3:SOA_0 = 0000$ (STATR)
+PREVIOUS ADDRESS SOA3:SOA0 = 0000 (STATR)

-When bits SOA3...SOA0 of the previously received SI STATR_s register = 0000, the SO STATR register is addressed.
+When bits SOA3...SOA0 of the previously received SI STATR_s register = 0000, the SO STATR register will be addressed.
 Bits OD8:OD0 contain the relevant channel information: Faults, channel state, and supply voltage errors.

-- · Bits OD8: OD6 report failures common to both channels - Bit OD8 = OV = 1: overvoltage fault - Bit OD7 = UV = 1: undervoltage fault - Bit OD6 = POR = 1: power-on reset (POR) has occurred
+- · Bits OD8: OD6 report failures common to both channels - Bit OD8 = OV = 1: over-voltage fault - Bit OD7 = UV = 1: under-voltage fault - Bit OD6 = POR = 1: power-on reset (POR) has occurred

-Power-ON-Reset occurs when V{PWR}<V{SUPPLY(POR)}.
+Power-ON-Reset occurs when $V{PWR} < V{SUPPLY(POR)}$.
 The OV, UV, and POR bits can be reset by a reading the STATR register.

 Bits OD5:OD4 (R{FULL}) of the STATR register are set to logic [1] when the auto-retry counter of the corresponding channel is full.
-These bits are automatically cleared by resetting the corresponding auto-retry counter (see Reset of the auto-retry counter)
+These bits are automatically cleared by resetting the corresponding auto-retry counter (see Reset of the Auto-retry Counter)